leonhard-s/auraxium/docs/ess.rst

 Registering Triggers
 --------------------

-The easiest way to register a trigger to the client is via the :meth:`auraxium.Client.trigger()` decorator.
+The easiest way to register a trigger to the client is via the :meth:`auraxium.EventClient.trigger()` decorator.
 It takes the event/s to listen for as the arguments and creates a trigger using the decorated function as the trigger action.

 .. note::

     Keep in mind that the websocket connection will be continuously looping, waiting for new events to come in.

-    This means that using :class:`auraxium.Client()` as a context manager may cause issues since the context manager will close the connection when the context manager is exited.
+    This means that using :class:`auraxium.EventClient()` as a context manager may cause issues since the context manager will close the connection when the context manager is exited.

 Here is an example trigger setup: